keikai/doc/axyra/guides/read-excel-file-java.md

 | Formula cells look stale | You are seeing the cache the writing tool left.
 Call `recalculate()`. |
 | Iterating sheets hits something with no grid | Chart, dialog, and macro sheets are sheets too.
 Filter on `sheetType()`. |

+# Frequently asked questions

+## How do I read an Excel file in Java?

+Open the workbook with `Workbook.open(Path.of("report.xlsx"))` in a try-with-resources block, get each worksheet's populated block with `sheet.usedRange()`, and read all of its values in one call with `Range.values()`.
+Each value is a `CellValue` that you check by type: number, text, boolean, error, array, or blank.
+The complete program above shows the whole flow.

+## How do I read an XLSX file in Java from an upload or a database?

+When there is no file name to detect the format from, pass the format explicitly.
+Use `Workbook.openBytes(bytes, "xlsx")` for a byte array or `Workbook.open(in, "xlsx")` for an `InputStream`, such as the body of an HTTP request.

+## Why is my Java code slow when reading an Excel file?

+The usual cause is reading one cell at a time with `sheet.value(r, c)`, which crosses the JNI boundary once per cell.
+Reading the whole block with `Range.values()`, or with `numbers()` for numeric data, crosses it once.

+## How do I read dates from an Excel file in Java?

+Excel stores dates as serial numbers, so a date cell reads back as `CellValue.Number`.
+Call `cell.dateValue()` or `cell.dateTimeValue()` to get a `LocalDate` or `LocalDateTime`.
+The conversion accounts for the workbook's `date1904` flag.

+## When I read a formula cell, do I get the formula or the result?

+`values()` returns the result that the writing application cached, and `formulas()` returns the formula strings.
+If you do not trust the cached results, call `wb.recalculate()` before reading.

 # Next steps

 - [How to Convert Excel to PDF in Java]({{ site.axyra_guides }}/convert-excel-to-pdf-java) —